 Sleep is welcomed, but unfortunately all I can dream about at this point is paddling an inflatable kayak through 3" of water and not getting stuck in a mud flat.
-Ahhh, the pleasantries of a true expedition race.
+Ahhh, the pleasantries of a true

 I believe we officially finished 8th, but I can not tell as the leader board has not opened for me since I finished the race.
 I will not do an entire re-cap of the race as I am not sure I am capable, but I will mention the highlights: